 Who can benefit from Personalized Nutrition

-Well, basically, everyone.
-But particularly those who are struggling with their weight or living with a chronic illness.
+Everyone, but particularly those who are struggling with their weight or living with chronic illness.

 As genetic testing becomes more affordable, accessible, and widespread, genetic reports that include nutritional recommendations based on an individual’s genome can help fine-tune dietary guidelines.

 Therapeutic diets can be designed to exclude allergens, fire up metabolism, reduce the incidence and consequences of long-term hyperglycemia as well as other cardio-metabolic processes and conditions.